No payments are required until six months after you leave school.

-A cosigner may be released from the loan if the borrower is a U.S. citizen and contacts Wells Fargo to request release of the cosigner.
+A cosigner may be released from the loan if the student borrower is a U.S. citizen and contacts Wells Fargo to request release of the cosigner.
+Wells Fargo will evaluate credit and income factors to determine the student borrower’s ability to take full responsibility for repaying the loan.
 At the time the borrower submits a request to release the cosigner, all the following requirements must be met:

 - The most recent 24 consecutive monthly payments were made on time including the first required payment or, if the first required payment was not made on time, the most recent 48 consecutive monthly payments were made on time (a payment is "on time" when it is made within the payment grace period applicable to the loan);

-- No forbearances or modifications were granted for hardship reasons during those consecutive monthly payment periods; and
+- No forbearances or modifications were granted for hardship reasons during the applicable consecutive monthly payment periods; and

-- The borrower meets a full credit and income evaluation.
+- The student borrower meets a full credit and income evaluation.

 Who is responsible for paying the loan?

-The student borrower and the cosigner share responsibility for ensuring that the loan is repaid.
+The borrower and the cosigner share responsibility for ensuring that the loan is repaid.

 If financial hardship makes it difficult to remain current on the loan payments, we encourage you to talk to us to see what options are available.